-&lt;sup>16 McHugh, above n 14, 10.
+15 McHugh, above n 14, 10.

-The Justices' associates are usually top law graduates.
-Appointment practices vary.
-In some chambers, recommendations from the Justices' old law schools seem to predominate.
-I remain the only Justice who advertises in the law schools, wishing (as I do) to signal that the position must be won strictly on equal opportunity principles.
-It is probably for this reason that my staff tends to be chosen from a greater variety of law schools.
-Recent appointees attended the Australian National University, Adelaide, Murdoch and Wollongong Universities and the University of Tasmania, as well as the usual suspects in the law schools in Sydney and Melbourne.
 Unlike in the United States, my associates do not draft my reasons, although occasionally, where they may be critical of my opinion, I encourage them to suggest some revisions.
 Sometimes (rarely) their draft causes me to change my mind and the residue of their draft finds its way, after many edits, into the Commonwealth Law Reports.

 Throughout most of my service in the Court of Appeal and in the High Court, my personal assistant has been Janet Saleh.
 She was there when McHugh J was appointed to the High Court from that Court in 1989.
 She remembers the brave face I put on that event at the time.
-Now I see McHugh J depart into retirement.
-The end of my own service can be no more than three and a half years away.
+Now I have seen McHugh J depart into retirement from the Court and return to a busy life as a lawyer.
+The end of my own service is but two years away.

 The work: There have been changes in the work of the High Court in the past decade.
-When the decade opened, there were a number of important native title cases in succession to the pathchanging decision during the Mason Court in Mabo v Queensland [No 2].
-In my first year, I participated in the Wik case, in which my opinion in favour of the Aboriginal appellants was to prove decisive for the outcome.
+When the decade opened, there were a number of important native title cases in succession to the path-changing decision during the Mason Court in Mabo v Queensland [No 2]16.
+In my first year, I participated in the Wik case17, in which my opinion in favour of the Aboriginal appellants was to prove decisive for the outcome.
 In consequence, the Justices in the majority, and the Court in general, were subjected to unrelenting attacks by politicians and others.
-This represented some evidence of a decline of civic understandings between the branches of Government in the Australian Commonwealth.
+This represented some evidence of a decline of civic understandings between the branches of Government in the Australian Commonwealth18.
 Having got a taste of blood, the attacks in 1996-7 were to be followed up by a personal attack on me in the Senate (later withdrawn).
-This was a sorry episode in the relationship between the Parliament and the Court.
+This was a sorry episode in the relationship between the Parliament and the Court19.

-One outcome of the Wik decision was a commitment by a leading politician in the Government (Mr Tim Fischer) that "capital C Conservative[s]" would be appointed to replace retiring Justices.
+One outcome of the Wik decision was a commitment by a leading politician in the Government (Mr Tim Fischer) that "capital-C